This comes after Ex co-hosted a recent episode of The West Ham Way Podcast, where he spoke about a variety of subjects concerning the Hammers.

-On the subject of a potential transfer move for Lingard, Ex had this to say on the matter.
+On the subject of the club’s apparent transfer budget for this summer window, Ex had this to say on the matter.